 Palo Alto: How Community Pressure Reversed Police Radio Encryption

-In January 2021, Palo Alto police quietly encrypted all radio communications without public notice or City Council involvement.
-Twenty months later, after sustained community advocacy led by Councilman Greer Stone, the department reversed course—proving that encryption decisions can be overturned when communities organize effectively.
+In January 2021, Palo Alto police encrypted all radio communications without public notice or City Council involvement.
+Twenty months later, after sustained community advocacy led by Councilman Greer Stone, the department reversed course.
+Palo Alto is the most-cited US example of a successful local reversal.

 Key Facts at a Glance

-In January 2021, City Manager Ed Shikada and Police Chief Robert Jonsen made the decision to fully encrypt Palo Alto Police Department radio communications.
-The decision was made:
+In January 2021, City Manager Ed Shikada and Police Chief Robert Jonsen encrypted Palo Alto Police Department radios without consulting City Council, posting public notice, or holding any comment period.
+Residents found out after the fact.

-Police leadership cited an October 2020 California Department of Justice order requiring law enforcement agencies to protect personally identifiable information (PII) transmitted over radio.
-They claimed encryption was necessary for compliance.
+Police leadership cited a 2020 California Department of Justice directive requiring agencies to protect personally identifiable information (PII) transmitted over radio—and said encryption was the required response.

-The California Highway Patrol (CHP) and many other agencies comply with the same DOJ order without encrypting all communications.
-They use alternative methods—like having officers read only partial information over the radio or using cell phones for sensitive details.
-Palo Alto's claim that encryption was legally required was misleading.
+The California Highway Patrol and many other agencies follow the same DOJ directive without encrypting all communications.
+They comply by having officers read only partial information over the radio and using cell phones for sensitive details.
+Palo Alto's claim that full encryption was legally required was not accurate.

 Palo Alto quietly encrypts all police radio communications